-General agreement – the General Payment Service Agreement, the conditions of which are applied to the Merchant.
+General agreement – the General Payment Services Agreement, the conditions of which are applied to the Merchant.

 Deposit – funds reserved on the Merchant's Paysera account, which secure the payers’ requirements to the Merchant arising from disputes.

 E-shop – a website of the Merchant provided in the Questionnaire, where the Merchant offers their goods and services.